vaishk/vaishk.github.io/_posts/2016-10-15-Hello,-World.md

 Well it really doesn't matter then, what the first 3 chapters or the synopsis reads like.
 Nobody is going to read them anyway.
 Everything is pointless.

+### A Dustbin full of Cover Letters
+*5 Oct 2014: Re-inventing the wheel*

+I don't know.
+I must have written at least 5 versions of the cover letter by now.
+I can't even differentiate one from the other.
+I mean, I can.
+But not qualitatively.
+They all seem the same to me.
+Which one will work?
+How does working work?
+What does working entail?

+I don't know.
+I am really confused.
+This is all so subjective.
+How will I know what another person will like enough to want to publish?
+When I don't know their criteria to publish something?
+Anyway screw this.

+I am going to cry for a bit and see where that takes me.

+### Running Out of War Paint
+*6 Nov 2014: More rejections*

+It was pure genius of me to send out the manuscript to so many agents together because now I get a rejection almost everyday.

+I don't have a heart for anything anymore.
+Stone cold reasons in these stone cold seasons.
+I feel like the whole world is conspiring against me.
+I feel like I am at war.
+All the time.
+Even if I am just talking to someone.
+It all comes down to taming myself to the world's ways.
+But I will never do that.
+For many reasons but simply because it will limit my potential.

+So I rather lose these wars?
+Maybe.
+I don't know.

+### It is here

+*6 Dec 2014: The first*

+"Dear Ms V,

+Thanks for your submission!
+We very much enjoyed reading the excerpt, and would love to read the full manuscript.
+If it's still available, please send it our way!

+All the best,
+Christine"

+It is here.
+It is perfect.
+I don't know if this would lead to things, but I want it to.

+This is from an independent press based in the US.

+I am happy.

+### Ugh
+*12 Jan 2015: Anguish*

+Everything will be better if I just find a publisher.
+My stagnant writing career is killing me on the inside.
+I don't really have time for a publisher right now, with all my retests and curriculum, but hell, I will make time.
+I just want someone to invest in me, and show me that my writing is worth printing and distributing.

+I'm not going to query anyone.
+I don't know who to query anymore.
+Anyway I can't waste time thinking about this anymore.

+### It's here
+*8 Nov 2015: I get a publishing deal*

+It's here.
+Publishing deal.
+My first go-ahead in literature.

+I have been in a bliss the last few days.
+This deal has given my life some purpose and direction.
+I don't know how it will play out and I don't know how I want it to play out either.
+I'm just going to see where it goes.
+But there are some perks already.
+I am a writer now.
+I will be taken seriously for it.
+At least more than I was.

+The last few days its been easier to get out of bed.
+I think this news is good for my mental health.

+### Feels Funny
+*2 Feb 2016: Communicating with the publisher*

+Re-reading old writings about getting published feels funny.
+God I went mad back then.
+It's happening now in a few months and I don't know what to expect from it.
+I can't even think of it.

+I am just sending things to my publisher, almost with a detachment.
+Not blindly though, but yes, with a detachment.
+My book will be out there soon.
+What does that even mean?

+See, I am struggling to even write about it.
+Should I go to therapy?
+Maybe I have gone completely numb.
+Whatever it is, I am glad I don't have rely on my feelings for the book to get published.

+### Manuscript full of errors
+*29 Mar 2016: Publisher screws up*

+I am nervous.

+I got the paginated manuscript from the publisher and it was full of errors.
+Turns out they outsourced the novel to amature editors who had no idea what they were doing.
+It was so close to print and with such errors as spacing.
+I felt like it was published that way and it has become a nightmare.
+I am scared.

+The worst that could happen is that I am ridiculed for writing it.
+Right?
+Everybody could think it is silly and that I am silly, and I can't take it back.
+That's fine.
+If it happens, I am old enough to handle it and I could even write more despite it.

+I wish I got some external reassurance right now.
+I wish someone would hold me through the night and tell me all kinds of sweet lies about my future.
+But I am fine.
+I am taking my time to handle this and feel better.
+The worst part is I can't find reassurance from reading the book in this mindset.
+How else will I find reassurance?

+### May

+*4 Jun 2016: Scattered thoughts on becoming an Author*

+I spent the rest of May in Mt.
+Abu and Bombay.

+I wonder how writers write while they travel.
+I definitely don't understand writers who travel to be able to write.
+Look at me!
+Travel shuts me down.
+I am incapable of even writing a telegram when I travel.
+There has been a lot of pressure on me to write emails and write code in the past few days and that has made me write a bit.
+Or writing during travel makes me feel like I have never written words before.

+They keep reminding me that I have written a novel.
+Let's get on with it then, make me an author.
+I guess that will take a month or two more.
+August, if I am lucky.
+I wonder if I still care.

+It's anything-is-possible time of the month - June.
+I don't feel it.

+### Holding this stupid baby
+*18 Sep 2016: Dummy copy*

+I got the dummy copy of my novel a few days ago.
+Holding it makes me feel hollow and empty.
+Is it mine?
+I have no feelings for it.
+I am completely under-whelmed.
+I wonder if people feel the same way when they hold their baby.
+Do they?
+I may never know.

+What of this book?
+Release it, whatever.
+I haven't written any more, anyway.
+It's not like I am dying to put more work out.
+My second novel is in disarray.
+I don't even give a shit.
+What happened with the first one?
+It was meh.

+Do people write second novels after they taste success?
+Is that a necessary pre-condition to doing a shittily underwhelming, unsatisfying and thankless activity one more time?
+What did it feel like when I wrote this stupid thing?
+Should I be publishing this with such thoughts?

+I don't want to think about it anymore.
+Take this away from me.
+This is bullshit.